 Data Limits: Papertrail caps monthly log data, depending on your payment plan.
 Although this tiered payment/data structure is fairly standard, Papertrail customers complain that the moment that data threshold is crossed, the platform simply stops collecting new entries, rather than removing old logs to make way for the new.
 This can be highly problematic, particularly if the new, would-be logs reveal security anomalies or if your company relies on its logs to resolve user-reported failures.
 Devs might struggle to address a customer’s complaint with a log system that was blacked out during the issue’s occurrence.

 Scaling and Price Point: As your business grows, you can pay Papertrail more per month for your log aggregation to grow proportionally.
-But reports indicate that Papertrail’s search function struggles to keep up with larger amounts of data and that it gets slower and slower as the number of log entries increase.
+But reports indicate that Papertrail’s search function struggles to keep up with larger amounts of data and that it gets slower and slower as the number of log entries increases.
 This can seriously slow down productivity unless you plan to stay a small startup forever.

 And on that note, given its relatively limited set of features, Papertrail’s steep price point might raise some eyebrows.
 For those exploring logging tools for the first time, 4GBs of data per month might seem like enough.
 But even smaller organizations can end up dealing with over 1GB of logs per day.
 To keep up with that, you would need to pay nearly double the rate charged by some competitors, namely Coralogix.